-We tasted many 2017 wines at the VDP.Weinbörse Mainz earlier this week.
-Here some thoughts on this very promising vintage.
+We tasted many 2018 wines at the VDP.Weinbörse Mainz earlier this week.
+Here some thoughts on this highly acclaimed vintage.

 Overall, ProWein in March always proves too early for any meaningful input on the latest vintage.
 Many wines are still in cask, others - recently bottled - are still bottle sick, etc. However, the April timing of the VDP.Weinbörse allows for a good general feel for the latest vintage, even if it is often still too early for a proper review of any individual wine.

-As we already hinted at in our Sneak Preview at the 2017 Vintage article published in Mosel Fine Wines Issue No 39 (Jan 2018), 2017 is a classic vintage in the making, albeit a highly sprung one.
+As we already hinted at in our Sneak Preview at the 2018 Vintage article published in Mosel Fine Wines Issue No 44 (Jan 2019), 2018 is a vintage kissed by the sun but could well deliver some remarkable wines.

-We are looking forward to diving into proper Estate visits and seeing what the hugely promising 2017 vintage has really in store for us.
-As usual, we anticipate Part I of our detailed 2017 Vintage Report to be ready by the end of June.
+We are looking forward to diving into proper Estate visits and seeing what the 2018 vintage really has in store for us.
+As usual, we anticipate Part I of our detailed 2018 Vintage Report to be ready by the end of June.

 You are a subscriber and miss these Issue?
 Simply send us a request by email and we will be happy to send you a copy.

 You are not yet a subscriber and wish to get these Issue?
 Subscribe free of charge by registering yourself here below and ask us for a copy by email.